belzecue/arlez80_godot-midi-player2/readme.md

 ## Known Problem

 * Player's timebase is 1/60.
-** It probably need 1/240 at least.
+ * It probably need 1/240 at least.
+* Pitch bend is buggy...

 ## License